 The second difference was to provide more capacitors for the processor to enable smooth power delivery for the processor’s die.
-When the Haswell processors came out and overclockers started experimenting, It was reported that because of this implementation, it created a hot spot on the chip, which was one of the reason that affected overclocking.
+When the Haswell processors came out and overclockers started experimenting, It was reported that because of this implementation, it created a hot spot on the chip, which was one of the reasons that affected overclocking.
 Intel assures that extra capacitors and the new thermal interface will provide a better overclocking potential to its users.

 As far as specification is concerned, the i7-4790K has a higher clock.
 The previous Haswell makes, including the i7 4770K has a base clock of 3.5GHz with 84W TDP, whereas the i7 4790K has 4 GHz base clock with 88W TDP.
 These processors are compatible with Intel 9-series motherboards, and also, 8-series motherboards provided it has the updated BIOS.
 Though many manufacturers preferred to push Intel 9 series motherboards over the 8 series, at least judging by the way the companies are promoting their respected models.

 The rest is no different.
 It still provides 16 PCIe 3.0 lanes.
 It’s a 4 core processor with 8 threads and Intel’s own Turbo Boost.
 All in 1150 socket.
 True to its nickname- Haswell refresh.